 The board of directors has determined, in its judgment, that the Corporate Governance and Compensation Committee is comprised solely of independent directors as defined in the NYSE listing standards.
-The committee operates under a written charter, adopted by the board of directors, which is available under the Corporate Governance section of our website at www.postholdings.com.
+The committee operates under a written charter, adopted by the board of directors, which is available under the Corporate Governance section within the Investor Relations portion of our website at www.postholdings.com.
 The charter was revised in June 2013 to make provision for new SEC and NYSE rules affecting compensation committees.
 The charter now provides for assessing potential conflicts of interest of compensation consultants and other advisers.
-The report of the Corporate Governance and Compensation Committee can be found on page 33 of this proxy statement.
+The report of the Corporate Governance and Compensation Committee can be found on page 36 of this proxy statement.